Lily Arkwright Moissanite or Charles & Colvard Moissanite

 The crushed ice effect is achieved by having a gemstone that is cut with irregular and multiple facets.
 These smaller facets display a shattered look much like broken glass or crushed ice (hence the name), reflecting light off of each other.
 This antique look is favoured by many and is offered in our Lily Arkwright Moissanite range.

-As well as this, Lily Arkwright Moissanite can come in a variety of different colours, from yellow, grey, green or even blue, the collection is diverse.
+As well as this, Lily Arkwright Moissanite engagement rings can come in a variety of different colours, from yellow, grey, green or even blue, the collection is diverse.
 Have a look at our bespoke grey moissanite stone featured in the video below.

 How is moissanite made?